 People with short sleep duration tend to weigh significantly more than those who get adequate sleep.

-In fact, short sleep duration is one of the strongest risk factors for obesity.
+In fact, short doze duration is one of the strongest risk factors for obesity.

 In one extensive review study, children and adults with short sleep duration were 89% and 55% more likely to become obese, respectively.